surveysparrow/surveysparrow-ios-sdk/README.md

 Implement `SsSurveyDelegate` protocol to handle responses.

 ### Schedule Surveys
-Ask the user to take a feedback survey when they open your app after few days.
+Ask the user to take a feedback survey when they open your app/ a screen after a period of time.

 ![](examples/screenshots/schedule.png =250x)

 Override viewDidAppear method and create a `SurveySparrow` object by passing domain and `token`.
-Then call `scheduleSurvey` method on the `SurveySparrow` object by passing the `ViewController` reference to schedule the survey.
+Then call `scheduleSurvey` method on the `SurveySparrow` object by passing the parent `ViewController` reference to schedule the survey.
 ```swift
 override func viewDidAppear(_ animated: Bool) {
   super.viewDidAppear(animated)